 U.S. Citizenship & Naturalization

 For many individuals, achieving U.S. citizenship is a long-held goal pursued due to the wealth of opportunities citizenship will open for the immigrant and his family.
 For many immigrants from Latin America and Asia, the U.S. school systems and universities are a particular draw.
 They may wish for their child to receive only the best education to open additional professional opportunities.
+And more than 60% of immigrants in the United States today have lived here for at least 15 years.

 While it is true that being a United States citizen can allow you to enjoy many of the privileges of living and working in the United States, citizenship also comes with responsibility.
 To start, the taxpayer must successfully navigate the challenges presented by the naturalization process.
 However, when you complete the naturalization process, you will experience first-hand the many benefits U.S. citizenship will bring to your life.